kdinesh678/bingo-mobile-game/README.md

 # Bingo Mobile Multiplayer Game

 Simple Bingo game which can be played with CPU or with your friends.
-I used to play this game when I was in school with pen and paper with my friends and now I can play it anytime with this application.
+I used to play this game when I was in school using pen and paper with my friends and now I can play it anytime with this application.

 It is also deployed in playstore: https://play.google.com/store/apps/details?id=com.bingomultiplayergame